What Mortgage Can You Get For £700 Per Month?

 If you want your repayments to be £700 a month, you can opt for either a capital repayment mortgage or an interest-only mortgage.

-While an interest-only loan may seem like an appealing route, they can be high risk because you’ll eventually have to pay off the original loan amount using a bespoke repayment vehicle.
-If you can’t, you may have to sell your property as well as other assets if it’s in negative equity (i.e. if the sale of the property is not enough to cover the loan).
+While an interest-only loan may seem appealing, it can be high risk because you’ll eventually have to pay off the original loan amount using a bespoke repayment vehicle.
+If you can’t, you may have to sell your property and other assets if they are in negative equity (i.e., if the property sale is not enough to cover the loan).

 Connect with an expert broker who can help with your monthly budget